apache/arrow/docs/source/java/memory.rst

 Arrow's memory management is built around the needs of the columnar format and using off-heap memory.
 Also, it is its own independent implementation, and does not wrap the C++ implementation.

-Arrow offer a high level of abstraction providing several access APIs to read/write data into a direct memory.
+Arrow offers a high level of abstraction providing several access APIs to read/write data into a direct memory.

 Arrow provides multiple modules, but users only need two of them: